Network motif: Activity motifs

 An interesting generalization of the network-motifs, activity motifs are over occurring patterns that can be found when nodes and edges in the network are annotated with quantitative features.
-For instance, when edges in a metabolic pathways are annotated with the magnitude or timing of the corresponding gene expression, some patterns are over occurring given' the underlying network structure.
+For instance, when edges in a metabolic pathways are annotated with the magnitude or timing of the corresponding gene expression, some patterns are over occurring given the underlying network structure.

 Criticism

 An assumption (sometimes more sometimes less implicit) behind the preservation of a topological sub-structure is that it is of a particular functional importance.
 This assumption has recently been questioned.
 Some authors have argued that motifs, like bi-fan motifs, might show a variety depending on the network context, and therefore, structure of the motif does not necessarily determine function.
-Network structure certainly does not always indicate function; this is an idea that has been around for some time, for an example see the Sin operon.
+Indeed, an analysis of motifs in the C. elegans brain connectome in terms of "uncolored nodes" (nodes without a functional tag) revealed no significant difference in motif abundance compared to chance.
+When nodes are assigned colors according to their functional role in the network, however, (for example, different colors for sensory neurons, motor neurons, or interneurons), particular colored motifs are found to be used significantly more than expected by chance, reflecting the functional role of the motif.
+Certain bi-fan motifs, for example, appear with significantly enhanced frequency, while other colored bi-fan motifs do not.
+Because the number of colored motifs increases exponentially with the number of colors, a search for colored motifs with significant bias can only be carried out for a small number of colors (node types).
+Network structure certainly does not always indicate function; this is an idea that has been around for some time, for another example see the Sin operon.

 Most analyses of motif function are carried out looking at the motif operating in isolation.
 Recent research provides good evidence that network context, i.e. the connections of the motif to the rest of the network, is too important to draw inferences on function from local structure only — the cited paper also reviews the criticisms and alternative explanations for the observed data.
 An analysis of the impact of a single motif module on the global dynamics of a network is studied in.
 Yet another recent work suggests that certain topological features of biological networks naturally give rise to the common appearance of canonical motifs, thereby questioning whether frequencies of occurrences are reasonable evidence that the structures of motifs are selected for their functional contribution to the operation of networks.